-After fruitlessly slogging around for almost a decade under various monikers, among them Tommy Fogerty and the Blue Velvets, The Visions, and (most famously) the Golliwogs, California’s rechristened Creedence Clearwater Revival (CCR) finally found "overnight success" with this underrated debut album.
-As is often the case (think Led Zeppelin and Black Sabbath, for starters), CCR's debut album is easily their rawest and bluesiest, and though group leader John Fogerty had yet to emerge as the succinctly brilliant songwriter he would soon become, the band already had their very own unique sound, the result of a powerful musical chemistry.
-The rest of the band was comprised of brother Tom (rhythm guitar), Doug Clifford (drums), and Stu Cook (bass), and though none of the band members were virtuoso musicians, the band’s deliciously dark and spooky swamp rock, which ironically evoked the Cajun wastelands of the southern Bayou regions, was decidedly different; can you name another band that actually sounds like CCR?
-Tracks such as the simple, straight ahead rock n’ roll of “The Working Man,” the soulful "Ninety-Nine and a Half (Won't Do)" (a Wilson Pickett cover), the poppy-ish “Porterville,” and the gloomy (yep, you guessed it) “Gloomy” (the latter showcasing some psychedelic guitar that showed that the band wasn’t totally immune to the influence of The Beatles and the San Francisco bands) are all above average, each generally highlighted by John's technically imperfect but intense guitar playing, which is showcased on this album like it never would be again.
+After fruitlessly slogging around for almost a decade under various monikers, most famously the Golliwogs, California's rechristened Creedence Clearwater Revival (CCR) finally found "overnight success" with this underrated debut album.
+As is often the case (think Led Zeppelin and Black Sabbath, for starters), CCR's debut album is easily their rawest and bluesiest, and though group leader John Fogerty had yet to emerge as the succinctly brilliant songwriter he would soon become, the band already had their very own uniquely powerful sound, the result of a powerful musical chemistry.
+The rest of the band was comprised of brother Tom (rhythm guitar), Doug Clifford (drums), and Stu Cook (bass), and though none of the band members were virtuoso musicians, the band’s deliciously dark and spooky swamp rock sound, which ironically evoked the Cajun wastelands of the southern Bayou regions, was decidedly different; can you name another band that actually sounds like CCR?
+Tracks such as the simple, straight ahead rock n’ roll of “The Working Man,” the soulful "Ninety-Nine and a Half (Won't Do)" (a Wilson Pickett cover), the poppy-ish “Porterville,” and the gloomy (yep, you guessed it) “Gloomy” (the latter showcasing some psychedelic guitar that showed that the band wasn’t totally immune to the influence of The Beatles and the San Francisco bands) are all above average, each generally highlighted by John's technically imperfect but intense guitar playing, which is showcased on this album like it would rarely be again.
 Still, solid though those songs are, the band is at their best on the three epic efforts that make this album special.
-“I Put A Spell On You” and “Suzie Q” are exceptional covers (Dale Hawkins and Screaming Jay Hawkins, respectively; no relation) showcasing John’s primal singing and raw guitar, and his carefully constructed solos also highlight the absurdly overlooked Fogerty original “Walk On The Water” (an inspiration for the Clash’s “London Calling?”).
-Although long acknowledged as a premiere songwriter, Fogerty is rarely given enough credit for being a great guitarist and singer (his voice is absolutely otherworldly at times), and the dark and dirty voodoo blues of this often-fascinating debut album showcases these twin strengths more prominently than any of their more polished, diverse, and song-based later efforts.
+“I Put A Spell On You” and “Suzie Q” are exceptional covers (Dale Hawkins and Screaming Jay Hawkins, respectively; no relation) showcasing John’s primal singing and raw guitar, and his carefully constructed solos also highlight the absurdly overlooked John/Tom Fogerty original “Walk On The Water” (an inspiration for the Clash’s “London Calling?”).
+Although long acknowledged as a premiere songwriter, John Fogerty is rarely given enough credit for being a great guitarist and singer (his voice is absolutely otherworldly at times), and the dark and dirty voodoo blues of this often-fascinating debut album showcases these twin strengths more prominently than any of their more polished, diverse, and song-based later efforts.
 Note: The 8-plus minute “Suzie Q” was split into 2 singles; this is the only CCR album containing the superior full-length version.
 And did I mention that this utterly brilliant, incredibly powerful version of "I Put A Spell On You" is one of my all-time favorite cover songs?

 Bayou Country (Fantasy ’69) Rating: A-

 The first of an unprecedented three great (if admittedly short) albums in the single year of 1969, Bayou Country offers no great progression from the debut but instead continues the band’s rawer, blues-based early sound.
 In some ways, this is the CCR album that is often overlooked, which is strange given that it contains two all-time Creedence classics.
 “Born On The Bayou” has a classic mid-tempo chug going for it, but most of all it’s Fogerty’s intense vocals that’ll convince you that he was in fact born on a bayou (rather than California).
 If someone says "swamp rock" chances are good that this is the song I'll think of, while “Proud Mary” is arguably the ultimate Creedence song and was their first major hit.
-Later memorably transformed by Ike and Tina Turner, the song, which is almost certainly the best song ever about a riverboat and which is all but impossible not to sing along to, paved the way towards the more commercially oriented approach they would soon embrace in becoming arguably the greatest singles band ever.
-Elsewhere, the band's sound, particularly John's guitar playing and singing (which is not to undersell the contributions of one of rock n' roll's best rhythm sections), are more impressive than their melodies.
+Later memorably transformed by Ike and Tina Turner, the song, which is almost certainly the best song ever about a riverboat and which is all but impossible not to sing along to, paved the way towards the more commercially oriented approach they would soon embrace in becoming arguably the greatest singles band America ever produced.
+Elsewhere, the band's sound, particularly John's guitar playing and singing (which is not to undersell the stellar contributions of one of rock n' roll's best rhythm sections), are more impressive than their melodies.
 For example, the low-key “Bootleg” kinda comes and goes and the sparse, spooky “Graveyard Train” is a slow, somewhat plodding blues that also doesn't have all that much going for it melody-wise.
 Of course, John's vocals mostly make up for it, as does his harmonica playing, which is prominently featured here and on “Keep On Chooglin’,” the album's other jam-based epic.
 Unlike “Graveyard Train,” which certainly has its moments but doesn't really warrant its 8:32 running time, “Keep On Chooglin’,” whose very title is an apt description of the band's groovy, mostly mid-tempo rhythms, earns every bluesy moment of its 7 minutes and 42 seconds.
-Rounding out the set list, Fogerty's raw, wailing guitar work on the bluesy “Penthouse Pauper” makes it a standout, and on the album's only cover song the band pays tribute to an important influence by updating Little Richard’s “Good Golly Miss Molly.”
-This more guitar-oriented version is energetic and enjoyable but not entirely necessary, though I certainly appreciate its wild guitar solo even if I still prefer the Little Richard original (and the Mitch Ryder cover).
+Rounding out the set list, Fogerty's raw, wailing guitar work on the bluesy “Penthouse Pauper” makes it a standout, and on the album's only cover song the band pays tribute to an important influence by updating Little Richard’s “Good Golly Miss Molly;” this energetic, more guitar-oriented version is very enjoyable and features some wonderfully wild and exciting guitar soloing.
 Anyway, after this album long songs would become increasingly uncommon, as concise, earthier songs (which, like The Band, were the polar opposite of what most other rock bands of their era were doing) and radio friendly melodies would soon be the order of the day, as would increasingly political lyrics (CCR are often considered one of the greatest “protest bands” ever for good reason).
 As such, there's something different and special about the band's first two studio albums, though I'd be the first to admit that John Fogerty started to really hit his stride as a songwriter on Green River.

 Green River (Fantasy ’69) Rating: A